nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Student identification:
    - Our app uniquely identifies students by name.
 In future updates, we plan to use a combination of name **and** phone number for unique identification.
-      - Two students cannot share the same name and the same phone number
+      - Two students cannot share the same name and the same phone number.
       - Allowing different names with the same phone number accommodates cases where tutors of younger students may store siblings under different names but with a shared contact number, typically a parent’s.
 1. Optimise add command:
    - Our app does not support adding remarks while adding new student.
-   - In future updates, we can add this feature to grant our users more flexibility
+   - In future updates, we can add this feature to grant our users more flexibility.
 1. Optimise edit command:
    - Our app does not support direct editing of lessons or remarks.
    - In future updates, we plan to enable users to edit existing lessons and remarks without needing to delete and re-add them.